austinmroczek/wedo2.0-helper/README.md

 $ cd Documents/WeDo/

 $ git clone https://github.com/austinmroczek/wedo2.0-helper

 The above may ask you to install Xcode command line developer tools.
 Do so.

 $ cd wedo2.0-helper/

 $ chmod 755 wedo_helper wedo_cron

+$ ./wedo_cron

+This sets up a background task to remove all the files automatically when the computer reboots.

 $ ./wedo_helper

-$./wedo_cron
-This sets up a daily background task to remove all the files automatically.
+This step is only required if you want to remove all the files immediately.